top of page

 Close-up showing dual voltage

-And if you’re interested in another tour and appreciate getting all of this helpful information, here are details on our 2024 Outlander Tours of Scotland.
+And if you’re interested in another tour and appreciate getting all of this helpful information, see my main site at A Happy Place Travel.